 As if to prove him wrong, the door behind him suddenly slid open.
 A mess of raucous children spilled through, tattered clothes fluttering in the wind rushing in with them in through the open door.
 Each one of them was holding what looked to be a makeshift shiv.

 Nicholas didn’t hesitate, rushing forward and using his wooden plank to stave in the face of the first child he reached.
-The kid fell to the floor with a limp thud, and Nicholas pressed one foot down on the kid’s arm, hard, so they couldn’t made a grab for the knife.
+The kid fell to the floor with a limp thud, and Nicholas pressed one foot down on the kid’s arm hard, so they couldn’t make a grab for the knife.
 He doubted they would, though.
 From the blood beginning to pool around the kid’s head, they’re not waking up anytime soon, if at all.